redis/docs/content/develop/interact/search-and-query/advanced-concepts/vectors.md

 **Optional attributes**

-HNSW supports a number of additional params to tune the accuracy of the queries, while trading off performance.
+HNSW supports a number of additional parameters to tune the accuracy of the queries, while trading off performance.
 Read more about them [here](https://arxiv.org/ftp/arxiv/papers/1603/1603.09320.pdf).